yitznewton/bookfinder/README.md

 for a production build.

 ## Deployment to Heroku

+Set the Goodreads API environment variables in Heroku.

 Create a deploy branch, do an Angular production build, and `git add -f dist/` to make a build commit.
 Push this up with `git push heroku deploy_branch_name:master`